zazapeta/rx-react-store-docs/why-an-other-library.md

 No more combine reducer.
-Use singleton store to emit to all connected component.
+Use singleton store to dispatch to all connected component.

 Use reducer as action without hassle

-No more thunk/saga. dispatch is async by nature (as setState is)
+No more thunk/saga. dispatch is async by nature (as setState is).